ttt-fifo/conftl/README.md

 ![](conftl_tl_dr.png)
 # Configuration Templating Language

 Simple to learn but yet powerful language for templating your configuration files.
-It is a 'slang' of the [web2py](http://www.web2py.com)'s templating language, written from scratch and optimized for textual non-html data.

 ## Features

-* Simple to learn - a person who has some idea of the Python syntax could dive into conftl for 15 min.
+* Simple to learn - a person familiar with the Python syntax basics could dive into conftl for 15 min.

 * Powerful - Python code in templating.

 * Command line tool for rendering.

-* Different methods for trigerring rendering from Python code.
+* Python API for rendering

 * Suitable for system administration, devops and similar roles.